Cardi B Files for Divorce From Offset After 3 Years of Marriage - E! Online

 But through it all, Cardi kept it real with her fans while also focusing on new music including her most recent hit "WAP."

-"You know, I know babe, you've done some dumb s--t," Cardi explained in an Instagram Live on Dec 3.
+"You know, I know babe, you've done some dumb s--t," Cardi explained in a December Instagram Live.
 "Everybody knows he's done some dumb s--t.
 But come on now, [he's] not dumb, he's not crazy, we've been so good, we had a sweet weekend, our life has been good, he's not going to play himself like that.
 That's why I'm not going to entertain that, that's why I'm not getting rowdy.
 Simple as that."

 Hollywood Unlocked first reported on the couple's divorce.